Lottery Trusts

 An Irrevocable Trust

-An irrevocable trust is considered the best type when multiple individuals claim a single prize.
-These work well in situations such as workplace lottery pools.
-Irrevocable trusts allow the funds to be dispersed to each winner in the pool without relying on a single winner's honesty.
+An irrevocable trust is the best type when multiple individuals claim a single prize.
+It works well in situations such as workplace lottery pools, where the funds are dispersed to each winner without relying on a single winner's honesty.

 An irrevocable trust may not be revoked or altered.
-Thus, an irrevocable trust avoids the tax consequences of transferring the winnings to multiple parties.
-It helps to prevent future disputes among the parties.
+Thus, it avoids the tax consequences of transferring the winnings to multiple parties and helps prevent future disputes among the parties.

 Protect Your Lottery Winnings — Talk to a Lawyer About a Lottery Trust